January 25, 2023

 Never underestimate the power of intellectual property in China, but understand that the IPR environment in China has improved dramatically

-And while we do acknowledge the shortcomings and obstacles implied, we encourage foreign companies to not just stick to the rumours of old times.
+While intellectual property protection remains a major concern for foreign companies entering China, the situation has improved significantly in recent years.
+And while we acknowledge the shortcomings and obstacles that remain, we encourage foreign companies to move beyond the rumours of yesteryear.
 Here is the good news:

-Recent changes including the establishment of the State Administration for Market Regulation, which is responsible for governing China’s National Intellectual Property Administration provide greater intellectual property protections than in years past – and today copyright infringement is a risk that can be mitigated through China’s voluntary registration system.
+Recent changes, including the establishment of the State Administration for Market Regulation, which is responsible for managing China's National Intellectual Property Administration, provide greater IP protection than in the past - and today, copyright infringement is a risk that can be mitigated through China's voluntary registration system.

-In other words, IP challenges should not prevent doing business in China.
-Whereas IP challenges remain an issue to address, today the patents, utility models and design protection can better be implemented and acknowledged than before allowing foreign entities to more effectively operate in China.
+In other words, IP challenges should not be a barrier to doing business in China.
+While IP challenges remain an issue to be addressed, patent, utility model and design protection are now better enforced and recognised than before, allowing foreign companies to operate more effectively in China.

 Why intellectual property rights

-• The issued Certificate offers an extra line of defence by saving the copyright holder precious time, effort and cost in case of infringement and enforcement.
+• The Certificate issued provides an additional line of defence by saving the copyright owner valuable time, effort and expense in the event of infringement and enforcement.

-• The issued Certificate serves as prima facie proof of ownership and greatly facilitates enforcement efforts and litigation in China.
-Witness evidence generally carries lower evidential weight than documentary evidence such as copyright registration certificates.
+• The issued certificate serves as prima facie evidence of ownership and greatly facilitates enforcement efforts and litigation in China.
+Witness testimony generally carries less evidentiary weight than documentary evidence such as copyright registration certificates.

-• Many Chinese e-commerce platforms have adopted a ‘notice and take down program’, which require the proof of IP rights in order to take infringing offers down.
-By a similar token, a copyright registration can more effectively back up one’s claim in a cease-and-desist letter.
+• Many Chinese e-commerce platforms have adopted a "notice and take down" programme, requiring proof of IP rights in order to remove infringing listings.
+Similarly, a copyright registration can more effectively support a claim in a cease and desist letter.

-• Patents will help you in marketing and building goodwill in market because people trust patented products.
+• Patents will help you market and build goodwill in the marketplace because people trust patented products.

 How to go about it (our view)